Michelle Bachelet: Detention and exile

-Facing growing food shortages, the government of Salvador Allende placed Bachelet's father in charge of the Food Distribution Office.
-When General Augusto Pinochet suddenly came to power via the 11 September 1973 coup d'état, Bachelet's father was detained at the Air War Academy on charges of treason.
+When General Augusto Pinochet came to power via the 11 September 1973 coup d'état, Bachelet's father, who had refused to join the plot, was detained at the Air War Academy on charges of treason.
 Following months of daily torture at Santiago's Public Prison, he suffered a cardiac arrest that resulted in his death on 12 March 1974.
-In early January 1975, Bachelet and her mother were detained at their apartment by two DINA agents, who blindfolded them and drove them to Villa Grimaldi, a notorious secret detention center in Santiago, where they were separated and subjected to interrogation and torture.
+In early January 1975, Bachelet and her mother were detained at their apartment by two DINA agents, who blindfolded them and took them to Villa Grimaldi, a notorious secret detention center in Santiago, where they were separated and subjected to interrogation and torture.
+A memorial to the victims of the dictatorship's repression stands today at the former Villa Grimaldi site.

 In 2013, Bachelet said she had been interrogated by DINA chief Manuel Contreras there.
-Some days later, Bachelet was transferred to Cuatro Álamos ("Four Poplars") detention center, where she was held until the end of January.
+She was later transferred to Cuatro Álamos ("Four Poplars") detention center, where she was held until the end of January.
 Thanks to the assistance of Roberto Kozak, Bachelet was able to go into exile in Australia, where her older brother, Alberto, had moved in 1969.

-Of her torture, Bachelet said, in 2004, that "it was nothing in comparison to what others suffered".
-She was "yelled at using abusive language, shaken", and both she and her mother were "threatened with the killing of the other".
-She was "never tortured with electricity", but she did see it done to other prisoners.
+Of her torture, Bachelet said, in 2004, that "it was nothing in comparison to what others suffered."
+She and her mother were verbally abused and threatened with the killing of the other; she said she was "never tortured with electricity", although she witnessed it done to other prisoners.